davidfrank96/local-man-platform-app/docs/navigation.md

 ## Selected vendor and detail navigation

-- vendor card body click/tap previews a vendor on the map
+- vendor card body click/tap updates the selected vendor state
+- on desktop this also previews the vendor in the right-column map context
+- on mobile the selected vendor is visible on the Map tab
 - `View details` opens the vendor detail page
 - `Back to map` returns to discovery
 - discovery search, filters, selected vendor, and scroll position are restored through query state plus a short-lived session snapshot